roniemartinez/dude/README.md

 ### Example

-The included [examples/flat.py](examples/flat.py) code was written to scrape Google Search results ("dude").
+The included [examples/flat.py](examples/flat.py) code was written to scrape Google Search results ("q=dude").
 You can run the example in your terminal using the command `python example.py`.

 #### Basics